alexovidiupopa/cryptography/pollard/pollard.md

 Proposed Solution:
 \begin{enumerate}
-\item implement a runner function for Pollard's $\rho$ algorithm for an arbitrary number and function.
+\item Implement a runner function for Pollard's $\rho$ algorithm for an arbitrary number and function.
-\item implement a function to test the function result against known results for a set of numbers
+\item Implement tester functions to check the results against already known factorizations.
-\item implement a function to plot the size of the result of Pollard vs the number of iterations needed to achieve it
+\item Implement a function to plot the size of the result of Pollard vs the number of iterations needed to achieve it.
 \end{enumerate}

 Pollard's $\rho$ method aims to find a non-trivial factor of a given composite number (n=p*q), and bases itself around two important principles: